I Got Liposuction in Korea | A Full Review of My Liposuction Experience (Consultations, Price, Before After, etc)

 Honestly, it depends.
-Some procedures like LASIK, I can attest to are 100% worth traveling to Korea to have performed.
-While I haven’t had a rhinoplasty, the doctors here are superb and have several friends that would vouch for that procedure.
-BUT, that’s not why you’re reading this specific article.
-Fret not, I’ve done the legwork on lipo for you and this is my experience; start to finish.
+Some procedures like LASIK, I can attest to are 100% worth traveling to Korea for.
+While I haven't had a rhinoplasty, the doctors here are superb and I have several friends that would vouch for that procedure.
+BUT, that's not why you're reading this specific article.
+Fret not, I've done the legwork on liposuction in Korea for you and this is my experience; start to finish.

 I'm a bi-racial Asian/White woman.
 I was a collegiate athlete and bikini model in my early 20's.
 Post-college/post-athletic career, my weight started to become a frustration of mine.
 I love working out, but sometimes life gets in the way.
 Over the last 7+ years, it's been yo-yoing causing me frustration, grief, anger, and body issues I never had.
 Naturally, I started researching different methods on how to lose weight for good.

-I ended up pre-pricing out around 10-12 different clinics before deciding which clinics to attend for an in-person consultation.
-I won’t go over all of the clinics with you, but some of my favorites and, of course, the clinic I went with.
-I will say that I think it’s vital that you have someone that is a native to your chosen language go with you.
-If you don’t have someone, check out services like Shin Medical that offer native speaking English translators.
+And I ended up pre-pricing out around 10-12 different clinics before deciding which clinics to attend for an in-person consultation.
+I won't go over all of the clinics with you, but will cover some of my favorites and, of course, the clinic I eventually went with.
+I will say that I think it's vital that you have someone that is a native to your chosen language to go with you.
+If you don't have someone, check out services like Shin Medical that offer native speaking English translators and specialize in patient consultation in Seoul, Korea.
 A great deal of my confusion, frustrations, doubts, I would link to non-native translators.

-*All quotes are for full abdomen, flanks/love handles, and bra-line/waistline.
+*All prices and quotes are for full abdomen, flanks/love handles, and bra-line/waistline.
 I went into all of my consultation emphasizing that I wanted to emphasize my waistline (aka hourglass).
+I didn't go for face, arm, thigh liposuction, etc.

 - Dr. An is the only surgeon in this office, so he will perform both your consultation and surgery.
 This may not happen at a lot of other clinics.